Robert A. Fishman

 We represent FRIT in the permitting of several new phases of the large, transit-oriented, mixed-use project called Assembly Row in Somerville, Mass., including negotiation of a creative approach with the Planning Board to meet the City’s new inclusionary affordable housing requirements through a combination of on-site units and cash payments over time to a community-based non-profit organization which purchases and preserves existing affordable housing in established neighborhoods near schools, shopping, and transit.

-Drafting new zoning for overlay district, defending the value against judicial challenge, and securing approval from the local planning board, conservation commission, county commissioner, water district and environmental impact statement reviews for Hebrew SeniorLife’s 160 acre intergenerational campus in Dedham, Massachusetts.
+Drafting new zoning for overlay district, defending the new zoning against judicial challenge, and securing approvals from the local planning board, conservation commission, county commission, water district and environmental impact statement reviews for HSL’s 160 acre intergenerational campus in Dedham, Massachusetts with over 1,000,000 square feet of space.

 - Nutter assists Congregation Mishkan Tefila in sale and relocation of campus